ardakdemir/pyJNERDEP/README.md

 ## Running on Colab

-The easiest way to replicate the results reported on our paper is to use Google Colab.
+The easiest way to replicate the results and train new models is to use Google Colab.
 We provide a Colab notebook to replicate the results.

 ### Data dependencies